-Removing an AC power supply and fan unit
+Removing a power supply-fan

 The power control button on the device and the power switch on the power supply do not turn off the electrical current supplied to the device.
 The device also might have more than one power cord.
 To remove all electrical current from the device, ensure that all power cords are disconnected from the power source.